See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Zero-Shot Real World Transfer

 \section{Zero-Shot Real World Transfer}

 To demonstrate the feasibility of a zero-shot transfer of our model, we design a twin environment setup, consisting of both real and digital copies of the operational space, see \autoref{fig:system}.
 The real setup includes custom-built sensors that provide local visual sensing to nearby nodes within the communication network.
 Later, in \autoref{sec:results}, we report results that demonstrate the effectiveness our sim-to-real approach for the real-world scenario.
-We provide more details on the real-world transfer in \autoref{sec:appendix_real_world}.